ArwaAlzahrani/IoT-tasks/README.md

 #Task5

-Creating a Chatbot app using MIT App Inventor.
+Creating a Voice Chatbot app using MIT App Inventor.

+#Task6

+Creating a written Chatbot using IBM Watson assistant.

+#Task7

+Integraete the written Chatbot into my robot control panel .